ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ## Creating an index with a selector

-Adding a selector to the index adds fine-grained filtering of which documents will be added to an index.
+Adding a selector to the index adds fine-grained filtering from which documents will be added to an index.
 At query time, the index must be specified via the `use_index` field for the query planner to use it.

 This example index with a selector only adds documents to the index that contain the `age` and `sport` fields and that match the selector.